Phragmén's voting rules

 Phragmén's voting rules are rules for multiwinner voting.
+They allow voters to vote for individual candidates rather than parties, while still guaranteeing proportional representation.
+They produce not only a set of candidates, but also a ranking on the set of candidates; hence, they are particularly useful for primary elections in party-list systems, where a party has to determine an ordered list of its candidates.

-They allow voters to vote for individual candidates rather than parties, but still guarantee proportional representation.
-They were published by Lars Edvard Phragmén in French and Swedish between 1893 and 1899, and translated to English by Svante Janson in 2016.
+Phragmen's voting rules were published by Lars Edvard Phragmén in French and Swedish between 1893 and 1899, and translated to English by Svante Janson in 2016.

 Background

 In multiwinner approval voting, each voter can vote for one or more candidates, and the goal is to select a fixed number k of winners (where k may be, for example, the number of parliament members).
 The question is how to determine the set of winners?